mreza0100/mamzi.net.github.io/pages/universe/god.md

 ## Spinoza definition of God

+First of all, Spinoza's God is fairly famous, but it's not well understood.
+When they asked [Albert Einstein](https://nds-nl.wikipedia.org/wiki/Albert_Einstein) if he believed in God, he said: "I believe in Spinoza's God".
+Don't you want to know Einstein's God?
+I do!

 Spinoza was looking at God, as the nature itself.
 God to him, is the creator of everything.
 God is the cause of everything.